Grahp/Website/wisp.md

 - Avoid a host language, prefer a contract instead
 - Hosting on multiple platform targets, with datapacks being the main target
 - Performance

+## Beliefs

+- Reuse is critical.
+- Values are the only real way to get effective communication between languages.
+- Names are important.